hoanganhduc/hoanganhduc.github.io/_posts/2024-11-12-latex-pax-in-windows-and-linux.md

 ---
 layout: blog-post
-title: `latex-pax` in Windows and Linux
+title: "latex-pax in Windows and Linux"
 author: Duc A. Hoang
 categories:
   - "windows"